SpreadServe/SSAddin/docs/functions.rst

 Return value: "OK" if the function succeeds, an Excel error otherwise.

+**s2twebsock**: subscribe via WebSockets to a Tiingo market data feed.

+Parameters

+* ``SockKey``: a value or cell reference evaluating to a string that matches a value in column C of the s2cfg sheet.
+The s2cfg row with the matching column C value will be used to specify the URL for the Tiingo websocket connection.
+See the tiingows1 example sheet.

+Return value: "OK" if the function succeeds, an Excel error otherwise.

 **s2wscache**: get a value from a WebSocket subscription cache.

 Parameters